-Back to school equals “back-to-reality,” and for the Powell Pack, that means three kiddos in school and all four in various sports (cue the eye roll and extra long sigh).
-Between running little Rubes to dance, Marley to gymnastics, Matix to basketball, Cash to jiujitsu, parent/teacher conferences, piano lessons, and music classes (I’m out of breath just listing these), carving out time to work out feels nearly impossible most days.
+Back to school equals “back-to-reality,” and for the Powell Pack, that means new norm, new schools, and all four in various sports (cue the eye roll and extra long sigh).
+Between running little Rubes to dance, Marley to gymnastics, Matix to basketball, and Cash to jiujitsu (I’m out of breath just listing these), carving out time to work out feels nearly impossible most days.
 And I know we’re not alone in this either.
-My readers (you included) have written in many times asking for advice on how to break the trend of breaking their family’s fitness routines during this time of year.
+You guys have written in many times asking for advice on how to break the trend of breaking their family’s fitness routines during this time of year.

 What you’ll need:

 - Exercise mat

 - Medicine ball